Comparing Lender Term Sheets

 Why is it so difficult in a little more detail?

-Simply lenders do not always include the same set of costs in their offer, they use different methods to calculate the costs, and some do not use your cash flow projections to boot when doing so.
+Lenders do not present their information in the same way, they do not include the same set of costs in their offer, they use different methods to calculate the costs, and some do not use your cash flow projections to boot when doing so.

 The three main issues are as follows:

-1. No standard practice for assessing all costs
+1. No standard practice by lenders for assessing all costs

-- Some lenders cover QS and/or legal costs in the loan, some don’t and need to be factored in.
+- Some lenders cover QS and/or legal costs in the loan, and some lenders do not.

-- Some lenders require a % of the arrangement fee to be paid upfront, some don’t.
+- Some lenders require a % of the arrangement fee to be paid upfront, whilst some don’t.